truptiii29/RaahiBima/README.md

 * **The Friction:** Manual claims take weeks.
 For someone living on weekly pay cycles, "weeks" is too long.

 ## 💡 The RaahiBima Solution
-RahiBima eliminates the "Claims Department."
+RaahiBima eliminates the "Claims Department."
 Payouts are triggered by **objective third-party data**, not manual reports.

 * **Target Persona:** Q-Commerce riders in Indian metros earning ₹800–₹1,200/day.
 * **Coverage:** Pure Income Loss (No health/life/accident coverage).